Toolkit Overview

 Acknowledgements

 If a difficult event impacts your school or district, we sincerely hope that your reach out to TRIS as one of your very first steps.
 Nobody should have to carry the weight of a crisis alone.
-We also encourage you to promptly review your school’s/district’s crisis plan and related policies.
-Although the information in this toolkit may help you think through certain aspects of crisis response plans, it does not direct the formulation of operational plans, preparedness practices (e.g., drills), or related policies.
-School Guide | Readiness and Emergency Management for Schools Technical Assistance Center is one example of a reputable resource, should you desire assistance with that.
+We also encourage you to promptly review your school’s crisis plan and related school and district policies.
+Although the information in this toolkit may help you think through certain aspects of crisis response plans, it does not direct the formulation of operational plans, other preparedness practices (e.g., drills), or related policies.
+Guide for Developing High-Quality School Emergency Operations Plans is one example of a reliable resource, should you desire assistance with that.

 Using This Toolkit